muzikp/evalocale/README.md

 | library | Gets or sets the underlying library package, containg all the dictionaries. | - |
 | metadata | Get or sets the underlying metadata package. | - |

-The two samples below have the same effects.
+The two examples below have the same effects.

 ***Configuration by properties***